MaryamSa/Energy-Analytics/README.md

-# ECMWF Ensemble Energy Weather Risk Monitor
+# Ensemble Forecast Analysis and Weather Risk Monitor

 I made this project to explore how ECMWF ensemble forecasts can be used in European energy analytics.
 My background is in scientific modelling, Python and large multidimensional datasets.
 I wanted to apply these skills to a practical weather problem and learn more about ensemble weather prediction.